RosanaFSS/Cybersecurity-Journey-TryHackMe/Easy 🔗 - Atlas.md

 <code>No answer needed</code></p>

 <br>
 <p>6.2.
 Navigate to the /tmp directory of your attacking VM, then clone the repository.
 Remember that /drive:/tmp,share argument in the xfreerdp command?
-It's about to come in useful.br>
+It's about to come in useful.<br>
 <code>No answer needed</code></p>

 ```bash